AWS Migration: 3 Major Cost Optimization Strategies to Use

 Below you will find three comprehensive cost optimization strategies based on those best practices, plus our extensive experience as a managed AWS support partner.

 1. Turning Off What is Not in Use

 This is the number one cause of avoidable costs.
 It’s fast and easy to spin up lots of infrastructure, and it is also easy for developers to forget all that they have spun up.
 And the cost is ticking away.

 Locating and then eliminating all of this unused stuff and, even better, preventing the build-up in the first place is ideal.
 Fortunately, AWS has a lot of tools to do this.
 Here are a few that will have the greatest impact on your price tag:

 - Breaking down the bill based upon user-defined tags: For every project, the developer must create a “project id=1234” tag, and this tag should be attached to every resource of a project.
 And tools such as Graffiti Monkey or Janitor Monkey will allow automated tagging and deletion of resources that aren’t tagged right.
 Then, using the IAM service, certain staff members can view the invoices and even receive alerts when some bills have exceeded the previously defined threshold.

-- Optimize Big Data: Redshift offers a huge data warehouse for big data, so that this data can be operationalized and analyzed (as well as backed up, of course).
+- Optimize Big Data: Redshift offers a huge data warehouse for big data so that this data can be operationalized and analyzed (as well as backed up, of course).
 But once the usefulness of the data has been extrapolated, there is no need to keep it there.
-Move it to a cold storage to secure a cheaper rate.
-NB: Don’t forget to setup appropriate public cloud configurations to protect all the crucial data you store in the cloud.
+Move it to cold storage to secure a cheaper rate.
+NB: Don’t forget to set up appropriate public cloud configurations to protect all the crucial data you store in the cloud.